 Next you'll switch to Office 365 to do the setup steps in Step 2.
 You'll return to the Admin console in Step 3 below to finish SSO configuration.

 - In a new browser tab, log into your Office 365 application as an administrator.

 - Set up a federation of your On-Premises Active Directory and Azure Active Directory.

 You must set up the federation to execute the Active Directory PowerShell commands.
-Refer to the Microsoft Active Directory documentation online for more information.
+Refer to the Azure Active Directory documentation for more information.